Hanoi to Beijing by Jeff Burns

 Indo China 500

 The road from the airport to Ha Noi is a straight and dusty two-lane tollway through flat fields.
-Beside the road groups of children stood in the dim streetlights watching the passing parade; a convoy of bicycles, motorcycles, trucks, buses and cars fighting for the lead in some kind of Indo China 500.
+Besides the road groups of children stood in the dim streetlights watching the passing parade; a convoy of bicycles, motorcycles, trucks, buses, and cars fighting for the lead in some kind of Indo China 500.
 My cabbie drove like a switchboard operator.
-I watched in amazement as he flicked, switched and twitched his way around every control and switch in the car – accelerator, horn, hazard lights, headlamps and indicator lights – in short everything except the brake which he seemed to be saving for a special occasion.
+I watched in amazement as he flicked, switched, and twitched his way around every control and switch in the car – accelerator, horn, hazard lights, headlamps, and indicator lights – in short everything except the brake which he seemed to be saving for a special occasion.

 The Old Quarter